Pricing Feature Matrix

 Common Questions

-Q: Is there a better alternative to both Nuclino and Trainual for documentation at scale?
+Q: Is there a better alternative to both Nuclino and Trainual?

-Docsie converts training videos, PDFs, and websites into structured knowledge bases delivered through branded multi-tenant portals—with 100+ language support, AI chatbots, and enterprise-grade security.
-No per-seat inflation, no feature limitations, no compromise.
+Docsie converts training videos, PDFs, and websites into structured multi-tenant knowledge bases with built-in LMS, 100+ language support, SSO, and SOC 2 Type II compliance — starting at $199/month for 15 users.
+No per-seat inflation, no hidden pricing tiers, no capability gaps.

 Start creating professional documentation that your users will love